kevinreiss/drupal_vra_core_demonstration/README.md

 collections that are available in Flickr's "Commons"

 Several sample csv files are provided.
 These contain images of various New York City Bridges, Parks, and Landmarks.
+These can be found in the "sample_images" directory.

 ### To Use